-- 1. While a call is ringing, dial 331. - Enter the extension number, or press the Outgoing button or enter the Outgoing Call access code (8), and then enter the external number.
-The call is forwarded to the number entered.
+- While a call is ringing, dial 331 or press the menu button as described above (5340 IP Phones only). - 2.
+Do one of the following: - Dial the extension number, or press the Outgoing button or the Outgoing Call access code (the default code is 8), and then dial the external number. - Enter the DND code.